First time to Canggu – Canggu survival guide

 Spend the day at Echo Beach

-If your staying in Canggu then a visit to Echo beach is a must.
+If your staying in Canggu then a visit to Echo beach is a must, especially to watch the sunset.
 To be realistic the surf here is quite rough so unless you’re an experienced surfer hitting the waves here is not a good idea.
 Best come here for the local beach vibe, grabbing a tan or a few cold Bintangs as you melt into the beach chairs.

 Get a tattoo

 If you want to get that tattoo you always wanted then there’s no better place to do this than Canggu.
 You will seamlessly blend in with the locals and ex-pats once you get that tatt!

 Also read: 5 Amazing Tattoo Studios in Bali